What is Volume LTL? When & How to Use This Mode in Your Supply Chain

-- Approximate Truckload Rate: $6,200
+- Approximate truckload rate: $6,200

-- Approximate LTL Rate: $2,600
+- Approximate LTL rate: $2,600

-- Approximate Partial Truckload Rate: $2,200
+- Approximate partial truckload rate: $2,200

-- Approximate Volume LTL Rate: $2,100
+- Approximate volume LTL rate: $2,100

 Since filling backhauls is not necessarily a core function of an LTL carrier, they turn to brokers — with their large and diverse customer portfolio — to source options.
 It expands their reach while simultaneously streamlining the process.

 The same is true from a shipper perspective.
 Instead of establishing tariffs and maintaining relationships with multiple LTL carriers, they can rely on a broker.

-As one of the largest logistics service providers in North America, Coyote has established relationships with a wide range of LTL carriers and we consistently source Volume LTL capacity with them.
-We leverage our technology for quick quoting and communications, getting shippers the rates and capacity they need.
-Our specialized LTL operations team manages each load, ensuring we meet your expectations.
+As one of the largest logistics service providers in North America, Coyote has established relationships with a wide range of LTL carriers — and you can access all that capacity in CoyoteGO®, our free digital freight platform.